Wake-up-Freeman/OLD-ODISEO/docs/develop/sdks/terra-js/wallets.md

 ### Getting account number and sequence

-A wallet is connected to the Terra blockchain and can poll the values of an account's account number and sequence directly:
+A wallet is connected to the Daodiseo blockchain and can poll the values of an account's account number and sequence directly:

 ```ts
 console.log(await wallet.accountNumber());